 The NEES SI team is both developing new services and extending existing services at NCSA to support NEESgrid.
-These services include an information index server, centralized data repository, account administration, certificate generation, trouble ticket system, help desk, operations & monitoring, software repository, and the community authorization service.
+These services include an information index server, centralized data repository, account administration, certificate generation, trouble ticket system, help desk, operations & monitoring, software repository, software integration and packaging, and the community authorization service.
 Here we describe how each of these services might be transitioned to another party at the conclusion of the SI award in 2004.